-- 1. Make sure the parking brake is fully set. - 2.
-Press the clutch pedal to the floor, then put the gearshift lever in the neutral position. - 3.
-Start the engine. - 4.
-Press the brake pedal and move the gearshift lever to the desired gear; 1 (First) or R (Reverse). - 5.
-Release the parking brake, then slowly release the clutch pedal while slowly pressing on the accelerator.
+- 1. Press the clutch pedal to the floor, then put the gearshift lever in the neutral position. - 2.
+Start the engine. - 3.
+Press the brake pedal and move the gearshift lever to the desired gear; 1 (First) or R (Reverse).

+4. Release the parking brake, then slowly release the clutch pedal while slowly pressing on the accelerator.